EXQUISITE HEATS

 Cherryl's debut collection of poems probes the boundaries of family secrets and articulates what it means for women to bear the weight of those secrets.
 Families can be highly collusive and conspiratorial when it comes to holding on to the things someone long ago has decided is the fabric of famiily truth.
 These poems are what happens when a poet unravels that fabric.

 "I started this book when I was pregnant with my first-born.
-One of my favorite aunts had died, and both my physician and then-husband forbade to travel from Indianapolis to Virginia to her funeral.
+One of my favorite aunts had died, and both my physician and then-husband forbade me to travel from Indianapolis to Virginia to her funeral.
 I was too far along in the pregnancy, and it would be risky to stay in a car for that long or to fly.
 I sat at my kitchen table for weeks after Aunt Maud's death writing these poems.
 It was my way of mourning.
-I revisited every mythology and account of the people in my family that I'd absorbed as a child.
-It was my way of giving voice to the women whose blood I carry and who can no longer speak for themselves." ~Cherryl T. Cooley
+I revisited every mythology and account of the people in my family that I'd absorbed as a child, as a way of giving voice to the women whose blood I carry and who can no longer speak for themselves." ~Cherryl T. Cooley